opengauss-mirror/openGauss-webclient/README.md

 ## Build from source

 Go 1.7 is required.
-You can install Go with honebrew:
+You can install Go with `DNF`:

 ```
-brew install go
+dnf install -y golang
 ```

 To compile source code run the following command: